awsdocs/amazon-sagemaker-developer-guide/doc_source/nbi-al2.md

 ## Available Kernels<a name="nbi-al2-env"></a>

 `notebook-al1-v1`: The following kernels are available in notebook instances based on the Amazon Linux platform\.
+These notebook instances support JupyterLab version 1\.
+For information about JupyterLab versions, see [JupyterLab versioning](nbi-jl.md)\.

 |  Kernel Name  |